-- When your car is loaded, turn ON your hazard lights to indicate you are ready for departure. - Pull out slowly and carefully and exit the carpool lane as directed by a staff member. - If there is a change in carpool status, prior notifications is required from parents.
+- When your car is loaded, turn ON your hazard lights to indicate you are ready for departure. - Pull out slowly and carefully and exit the carpool lane as directed by a staff member. - If there is a change in carpool status, prior notification is required from parents.
+Please make every effort to notify the school about carpool changes prior to 2:00pm.
+Any carpool changes that occur after 12:00 noon should be communicated via a phone call to the Administrative Assistant.